Wacom-Developer/sdk-for-ink-ios/samples/DrawingWithTouch/README.md

 ---
 ## Part 1: Setting up the ink engine

-WILL SDK provides a 2D drawing engine that focuses primarily on inking.
+WILL SDK for ink provides a 2D drawing engine that focuses primarily on inking.
 It relies on OpenGL 2.0 and acts as a wrapper on the ```EAGLContext``` object.

-You can use WILL SDK for both onscreen and offscreen rendering.
+You can use WILL SDK for ink for both onscreen and offscreen rendering.
 When you draw to an instance of the ```UIView``` class added to the screen, you perform an onscreen rendering.
 Alternatively, you can render in a texture that does not display on the screen.
 Instead, you can read the pixels of the texture and create a ```UIImage``` object from it.